citusdata/citus_docs/dist_tables/querying.rst

 This join type is used while joining small tables with each other or with a large table.
 This is a very common use case where you want to join the keys in the fact tables (large table) with their corresponding dimension tables (small tables).
 Citus replicates the small table to all workers where the large table's shards are present.
 Then, all the joins are performed locally on the workers in parallel.
 Subsequent join queries that involve the small table then use these cached shards.

-Colocated joins
+Co-located joins
 ----------------------------

 To join two large tables efficiently, it is advised that you distribute them on the same columns you used to join the tables.
 In this case, the Citus master knows which shards of the tables might match with shards of the other table by looking at the distribution column metadata.
 This allows Citus to prune away shard pairs which cannot produce matching join keys.
 The joins between remaining shard pairs are executed in parallel on the workers and then the results are returned to the master.

 .. note::
-  In order to benefit most from colocated joins, you should hash distribute your tables on the join key and use the same number of shards for both tables.
+  In order to benefit most from co-located joins, you should hash distribute your tables on the join key and use the same number of shards for both tables.
 If you do this, each shard will join with exactly one shard of the other table.
 Also, the shard creation logic will ensure that shards with the same distribution key ranges are on the same workers.
 This means no data needs to be transferred between the workers, leading to faster joins.

 Repartition joins
 ----------------------------